psychemedia/finn-resources/src/birth_bran.md

 The following telling comes from James Stephens' *Irish Fairy Tales*.
 It contains a fantastic sequence that introduces and builds up tension in the supposedly happy relationship between Iollan and Tuiren, based on Iollan's past:

->  But the law of life is change ; nothing continues in the same way for any length of time; happiness must become unhappiness, and will be succeeded again by the joy it had displaced.
-The past also must be reckoned with; it is seldom as far behind us as we could wish : it is more often in front, blocking the way, and the future trips over it just when we think that the road is clear and joy our own.
+>  But the law of life is change; nothing continues in the same way for any length of time; happiness must become unhappiness, and will be succeeded again by the joy it had displaced.
+The past also must be reckoned with; it is seldom as far behind us as we could wish: it is more often in front, blocking the way, and the future trips over it just when we think that the road is clear and joy our own.
 >
 > Iollan had a past.
 He was not ashamed of it; he merely thought it was finished, although in truth it was only beginning, for it is that perpetual beginning of the past that we call the future.